Henneke Center

 - Professional Development: to support faculty in their career development

 To fulfill its mission of faculty support, the Henneke Center runs programming related to the four pillars of teaching, scholarship, service, and professional development including workshops, writing groups, teaching support, and junior faculty mentoring.
-In addition to traditional workshops led by experts, the Henneke Center runs programming based on models of mutual aid to foster collaboration and community across campus.
+In addition to traditional workshops led by experts, the Henneke Center offers programming based on models of mutual aid to foster collaboration and community across campus.